AKA-RONY/Vrinda-Stores_Excel_Data_Analysis/Vrinda Stores Excel_Data_Analysis/README.md

      -> 2. Among the channels Amazon had the highest number of deliveries, & Mesho had the least number of deliveries.<br>
  <br>
     q5.soln:-<br>
-    List top 5 states contributing to sales.
+    List top 5 states contributing to sales.<br>
     => same draw a pivot table for states(rows) and amount(sales) as values.
 Then sort the amount to largest to smallest.
 Then filter the states for top 5.
 Draw a bar chart.
-Format the chart, refactor the data into millions i.e 0.00,,"M" for sales amount & 0.0,,"M" for X-axis.
+Format the chart, refactor the data into millions i.e 0.00,,"M" for sales amount & 0.0,,"M" for X-axis.<br>
  INSIGHTS:- <BR>
      -> we can see that Maharastra is the state where maximum numbers of orders are comming from various channels.
-And you had sales of amount 2.99M last year
+And you had sales of amount 2.99M last year<br>
-     -> Followed by Karnataka,Uttar Pradesh, Telengana, Tamil Nadu are top 4 states after Maharastra.
+     -> Followed by Karnataka,Uttar Pradesh, Telengana, Tamil Nadu are top 4 states after Maharastra.<br>